 We will determine income eligibility prior to approving applicants for tenancy.
 We will compare the family's annual income as stated on the application to the appropriate income limit prior to placing an applicant on the waiting list.
 However, we will not verify the applicant's income until a unit is available.

 Program Income Limits

-This community must determine eligibility under Very-low income limits for assisted families.
-The Very-low income limit is 50% of the median income.
+This Property must determine eligibility under Very-Low Income limits for assisted families.
+The Very-Low Income limit is 50% of the median income.

 Income Targeting